Zetosoft/dynacam/README.md

 - Fill and effect userdata have been also replaced by a pointer table, same precautions apply.
 - Performance wise, light objects count as 2 display objects, event forwarded objects count as 3, so these can stack up easily, test well for performance!
 - Multiple cameras will share the global FPS, so 2 cameras will both work at 30 FPS if Corona is set to 60 FPS, 3 cameras will work at 20 FPS each, and so on.
+- Nil can be used in functions that specify a *baseDir* parameter, *system.ResourceDirectory* will be used.
+- The *baseDir* parameter is not optional anymore! use *nil* for default value

 ### Functions
 ---